zbxzc35/CPG/README.md

 ### Requirements: hardware

-1. For training smaller networks (ZF, VGG_CNN_M_1024) a GPU with at least 6G of memory suffices
+1. For training smaller networks (VGG_CNN_F, VGG_CNN_M_1024), a GPU with about 6G of memory suffices.
-2. For training lager networks with VGG16, you'll need a GPU with at least 11G of memory suffices
+2. For training lager networks (VGG16), you'll need a GPU with about 8G of memory.

 ### Installation

-1. Clone the Faster R-CNN repository
+1. Clone the CPG repository
   ```Shell
   # Make sure to clone with --recursive
   git clone --recursive https://github.com/shenyunhang/CPG.git